Learn San Jose style popping, strutting and flowmation from one of the originators, Money B

 No more waiting on Money B to accept your message request!

-Skip the travel time and travel costs, and get 30 exclusive videos totaling 3 hours of instruction, that you can playback as many times as you wish, for a lifetime.
+Skip the travel time and travel costs, and get 30 exclusive videos totaling 3 hours of instruction, that you can playback as many times as you wish.
+For a lifetime.

 What is "popping" and where did it come from?